Read Anselm with voice, context, and method in the same frame.

 The strongest objection seems clear: whether existence can be reached by conceptual analysis or whether the argument quietly moves from thought to reality without paying the toll

-That objection should be allowed to speak.
-A philosophy that survives only by silencing its best critic has not survived much.
+Good.
+The objection should be allowed to speak in full, because any philosophy built around the attempt to show that reason can unfold what devotion already trusts, especially in the ontological argument that survives only by muffling its best critic has not survived much.

 Prompt 5: Identify several of Anselm's most enduring ideas and estimate their standing today.